davedelong/time/Documentation/2-Usage/4-Adjusting.md

 ## Unsafe Adjustments

-Unsafe adjustments are ones where we cannot guarantee ahead of time that the result will be calendrically valid.
+Unsafe adjustments are ones where we cannot guarantee at compile time that the operation will be calendrically correct.
 For example, if I have a value that refers to "February 2020", we cannot guarantee that attempting to find a specific day will succeed:

 ```swift
 let february: Absolute<Month> = ...